Surviving Holiday Travel

 Winter Road Travel

-If you’re headed off on a road trip during the holidays and there’s a possibility of storms or snowy weather, make sure you’re prepared.
+If your holiday travel includes a road trip, and there’s a possibility of storms or snowy weather, make sure you’re prepared.
 Below is a list of items that could come in handy if you’re stuck in bad weather on a road trip.

 - Fill up your gas – bad traffic or a road closure is not something you want to encounter with an empty tank of gas